csc-training/geocomputing_course/materials/job_types.md

 * blocks your shell until it finishes
 * connection interruption means that job is gone

-Apart from interactive jobs, an HPC job can be classified as **serial, parallel or GPU**, depending on the main requested resource.
+Apart from interactive jobs, a job can be classified as **serial, parallel or GPU**, depending on the main requested resource.
 A serial job is the simplest type of job whereas parallel and GPU jobs may require some advanced methods to fully utilise their capacity.
 So instead of starting 10 shells to run 10 things at once, get to know serial jobs:

 ## Serial jobs